 What to take – Still Life from Classics to New Cars

 When taking pictures of cars it is often easy to just think about the wonderful looking car and forget all the normal rules of photography that help you create stunning images that people will love.
 Here are a few thoughts:

-- Light – cars are very reflective and it’s easy to have blown out areas that are difficult to manage even in post processing.
+- Light – cars are very reflective and it's easy to have blown out areas that are difficult to manage even in post processing.
 You could use a polarizing filter, move the car into the shade if possible or take the car from a different angle.
-You may also need to use the exposure compensation feature on your camera.
+You may also need to use the Adding to or subtracting from the "correct" exposure time indicated by the camera's light meter, which results in a final exposure that is either lighter or darker than the recommended exposure time.
+Most cameras allow for exposure compensation in 1/2, 1/3, or full-stop increments.
+Note that the "correct" exposure is not necessarily the "best" exposure.
+More feature on your camera.
 You may also look at using bracketing or a flash to help recover those areas that may normally be under or overexposed in a single image.

 - Composition – just because it is a wonderful looking car doesn't mean that you should forget about composition.
 For example, try and employ the thirds rule whether you are capturing the whole car or a single detail.
 We have some info on composition in our ‘Capture Better Landscape Pictures' post.

 - Background – look at the whole image that you are trying to take and if possible move the car to give it a better background that works in terms of colour and texture.
 If you don't want people in your picture you may just want to wait till the area is clear of distractions.

 - Angle – take lots of photos and change the angle and height that you take the car at.
 The tilty-flippy screen on my Olympus Pen-F really helps as you can hold the camera up high (to perhaps capture the inside of an open top sports car, or down low to help add drama by incorporating a closer view of the wheels, bumper and exhaust.